The CARE Study (Congenital Anomalies Research Exploration)

 Would you like to contribute to a research project into the cause of TOF/OA?

-Columbia University Medical Centre in New York are looking for more participants for a new research study that will examine the genetic causes of TOF/OA.
+Boston Children’s Hospital in Massachusetts are looking for more participants for a new research study that will examine the genetic causes of TOF/OA.

-The research project is called the CARE Study (Congenital Anomalies Research Exploration) and its principal investigator is Dr Wendy Chung, who is experienced in studying the genetics of birth defects.
+The research project is called the CARE Study (Congenital Anomalies Research Exploration).

 It’s hoped that the results might aid understanding of why TOF/OA occurs and might help improve management guidelines and treatment outcomes for affected children in the future.